stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 Spring Security: Meet Stormpath
 -------------------------------

-With the Stormpath Spring Security integration, you can use the standard syntax to restrict access to endpoints and methods.
+With the Stormpath Spring Security integration, you can use its standard syntax to restrict access to endpoints and methods.

 The official Spring Security documentation is `here <http://projects.spring.io/spring-security/>`_.